DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 * OpenLab: Fixed bug that made it impossible to save an empty value for "Term" in a Course

 = 1.2.3 =
-* Updated plugins (Classic): bbPress 2.6.6, BuddyPress 6.3.0, BuddyPress Docs 2.1.5, BP Reply By Email 1.0-RC9
+* Updated plugins (Agency): bbPress 2.6.6, BuddyPress 6.3.0, BuddyPress Docs 2.1.5, BP Reply By Email 1.0-RC9
 * Updated plugins (OpenLab): bbPress 2.6.6, BuddyPress 6.3.0, BuddyPress Docs 2.1.5, BP Reply By Email 1.0-RC9, Event Organiser 3.10.2
 * Improved markup on Welcome page for better cross-browser appearance.
 * OpenLab: Improvements to Dashboard menu positioning when scrolling.